Care instructions

 Stubborn stains:

-• If needed: wood soap with a little water
+• If necessary: Wood soap with a little water

-• It tolerates slightly more light than other woods.
+• Tolerates a bit more light than other woods

 Oak: